With remote work becoming more common in tech, I get more and more messages from people asking the same: how can they do what I do?

 Things turned out differently.

 However, I never raised funds to build a startup.
 Instead, I doubled down on writing, starting my newsletter in September 2021.
-4 months later the newsletter hit the #1 paid technology newsletter category on Substack - here is the summary of what this meant.
+4 months after starting this newsletter, it hit the #1 paid technology newsletter spot on Substack - here is the summary of what this meant.

 My advice is controversial